I.G. Policies Concerning Academic and Administrative Officers

 It is the responsibility of the department chair to execute within the department the policies of the University concerning teaching and research, fiscal affairs, and other administrative business.

-The chair has the responsibility, after consultation with appropriate members of his or her department, for securing and retaining staff and faculty members of high caliber and recommending those to whom tenure should be granted and to whom promotions should be awarded.
-It is the duty of the chair to submit departmental recommendations in these matters, including the names of those consulted, to the administration for consideration, and a separate statement giving his or her personal opinion.
+The chair has the responsibility, after consultation with appropriate members of the department, for securing and retaining staff and faculty members of high caliber and recommending those to whom tenure should be granted and to whom promotions should be awarded.
+It is the duty of the chair to submit departmental recommendations in these matters, including the names of those consulted, to the administration for consideration, and a separate statement giving the chair's personal opinion.

 The chair is responsible, after conferring with faculty and students, for ensuring the appropriateness of the courses and adequacy of the program offered by the department in accord with educational policies established by the faculties concerned.
 The chair should have the courses staffed so as to promote teaching that is as effective and stimulating as possible in content and in presentation.